-The use of diclofenac may impair female fertility and is not recommended in women attempting to conceive.
-In women who may have difficulties conceiving or who are undergoing investigation of infertility, withdrawal of diclofenac should be considered (see section 4.6 Pregnancy and Lactation).
+The use of Diclofenac Potassium may impair female fertility and is not recommended in women attempting to conceive.
+In women who may have difficulties conceiving or who are undergoing investigation of infertility, withdrawal of Diclofenac Potassium should be considered (see section 4.6 Pregnancy and Lactation).